-Investing in an education plays a critical role in your long-term career goals.
+Investing in education plays a critical role in your long-term career goals.
 When you want to work in criminal justice jobs, you want to make sure that you will earn enough to make it worth the cost of your education.
 Is a criminal justice degree worth it, when you just want to get a job?
 Absolutely; there are many criminal justice degree benefits that you don’t get without a degree.
 While specific income and career opportunities may vary based on your location, a criminal justice degree is worth the cost when you take measures to work in your field before and after you complete the program.

 Is a Criminology Degree Useful?
 Only If You Use It